raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 The desirable properties of IPT inspired a family of IPT-like color spaces, with the main difference being the choice of transfer function.
 Obviously the family includes ICtCp, which uses a transfer function optimized for HDR (but which, sadly, makes it less suitable for general purpose use).
 The modern recipe for an IPT-like color space is to choose a transfer function, then optimize the matrix parameters for hue linearity and accurate prediction of lightness and chroma.
 Oklab is basically the result of applying that recipe, starting at the cube-root transfer function.

 For most applications where CIELAB is used today, both IPT and Oklab are better alternatives.
-The choice between them is a judgment call, though Oklab does have better prediction of chrominance and luminance.
+The choice between them is a judgment call, though Oklab does have better prediction of chroma and lightness.

 Is an even better color space possible?
 I think so.
 I personally would like to see a transfer function with a little more contrast in the near-black region (closer to CIELAB), but this is something of a judgment call.
 I also think it's possible to optimize on the basis of higher quality data; indexing off an existing color space retains any flaws in that space.
 Perhaps the biggest concern is that there is no one clear contender for a post-CIELAB standard.
 Another spin on Oklab with even higher quality data, and a consensus-building process, could be exactly that.

 In the meantime, I can highly recommend Oklab for tasks such as making better gradients.

-This blog post benefitted greatly from conversations with Björn Ottson [I hope to expand this list as I get more review feedback], though of course my mistakes are my own.
+This blog post benefitted greatly from conversations with Björn Ottson and Jacob Rus [I hope to expand this list as I get more review feedback], though of course my mistakes are my own.

 [colour-science]: https://www.colour-science.org/
 [ICtCp]: https://en.wikipedia.org/wiki/ICtCp